Many women suffer from miscarriage and repeat miscarriage. The devastating emotional toll it takes can be hard to endure.

 Blood Clotting Disorder – Factor V Leiden

-If you do have this disorder, you can maintain a healthy body mass index, incorporate regular exercise to increase blood flow, switch to a fertility diet, avoid period of prolonged mobility, avoid smoking and avoid oral contraception.
+If you do have this disorder, you can maintain a healthy body mass index, incorporate regular exercise to increase blood flow, switch to a fertility diet, avoid periods of prolonged mobility, avoid smoking and avoid oral contraception.

 You may have toxicity in your system such as gut infections, heavy metal toxicity, mold exposure, and possibly even Lyme.